 The main vegetable in the sauce is mushrooms.
 To mimic ground beef, pulse the mushrooms until finely chopped.
 You can also chop the mushrooms by hand but I'm all about speed.
 Just make sure to not puree the mushrooms into a paste when using the food processor.

 Meanwhile, roast the carrots, onions, and garlic.
-This is where the flavor comes in.
+This is where more flavor comes in.
 The charred flavor will come through in the sauce and give it that umami punch.
-Plus, who doesn’t love a whole head of roasted garlic in pasta sauce?
+Plus, who doesn't love a whole head of roasted garlic in pasta sauce?

 Saute the mushrooms until they are caramelized and add the tomato paste, stirring well to coat the mushrooms.
 Don't worry if the paste gets stuck to the bottom of the pot.
 We're going to deglaze with red wine and scrape up all that goodness right back into the sauce.